smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### set-pool

-Set the pool lookup table for a token and writable indexes bitmap (by registry admin).
+Set the pool lookup table for a token and the list of ALT indexes to mark writable (by registry admin).
 This enables or updates the CCIP pool configuration for that token.

 **Syntax:**